anltrn/GetirCaseStudy/README.md

 You can test it with call this endpoint with post method.<br/>
 This app check inputs and return some error messages.

-Sample error response be like this:<br/>
+Sample error code for application:<br/>
 1, "Start Date input is invalid"<br/>
 2, "End Date input is invalid"<br/>
 3, "Mincount input is invalid"<br/>